Taxation of international executives

 Calculation of tax liability

 KPMG in Luxembourg has assumed that the social security contributions were due in Luxembourg and the child bonus was paid by the family fund.
-The 1.4% dependence insurance has not been taken into account for these calculations.
+The 1.4 percent dependence insurance has not been taken into account for these calculations.

 1Certain tax authorities adopt an "economic employer" approach to interpreting Article 15 of the OECD model treaty which deals with the Dependent Services Article.
-In summary, this means that if an employee is assigned to work for an entity in the host country for a period of
+In summary, this means that if an employee is assigned to work for an entity in the host country/territory for a period of less than 183 days in the fiscal year (or, a calendar year of a 12-month period), the employee remains employed by the home country/territory employer but the employee’s salary and costs are recharged to the host entity, then the host country/territory tax authority could treat the host entity as being the "economic employer" and therefore the employer for the purposes of interpreting Article 15.
+In this case, Article 15 relief would be denied and the employee would be subject to individual income tax in the host country/territory.

 © 2019 KPMG Luxembourg S.à r.l, a Luxembourg private limited company, is a subsidiary of KPMG Europe LLP and a member of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.